wcfrobert/wthisj/README.md

 ### Advanced Features

 **`PunchingShearSection.add_perimeter(start, end, depth)`** - Draw a shear perimeter line.
-This is an advanced feature used by users who wish to draw highly customized shear perimeter.
-Not needed in most cases because the `auto_generate_perimeter` parameter is set to True during initialization.
+This is an advanced feature for users who wish to draw highly customized shear perimeter.
+Not needed in most cases because the `auto_generate_perimeter` parameter is set to True during initialization, and a perimeter is automatically generated.
 This method modifies the PunchingShearSection object internally and does not return anything.

 * start: [float]
   * [x, y] coordinate of the start point